Narimanz/Traffic-sign-classifier/README.md

 #### Show number of examples per class on train set

 Here is an exploratory visualization of the training data set.
-It is a bar chart showing how the data is umbalanced.
+It is a bar chart showing how the data is unbalanced.

    ![png](./index.png)